MumflrFumperdink/olcPGEMac/README.md

 ### Command Line Usage

-Simply go inside the OneLoneCoder folder - there's a makfile.
+Simply go inside the OneLoneCoder folder - there's a makefile.
 Use it in the terminal by typing this:

 ```sh
 $ cd OneLoneCoder/PGE\ App.xctemplate